Back to All Events

 Exhibiting artists: Siddharth Gadiyar, James Gladwell, Thompson Hall, Richard Hunt, Nnena Kalu, Cameron Morgan, Michelle Roberts, and Leslie Thompson.

-Kaleidoscopic Realms presents an installation of artworks and film by eight contemporary artists revealing a colourful insight into intuitive mark-marking in its many forms.
+Kaleidoscopic Realms presents an installation of artworks by eight contemporary artists revealing a colourful insight into intuitive mark-marking in its many forms, alongside films made about the artists and their practice.
 The featured artists have all travelled different paths to firmly ground themselves within their art practice, each with a distinctive style.

 Unfettered explorations of repetition, pattern, detail, and culture weave their way into the artwork.
 A clear sense of storytelling and play often features, whilst others just ooze the pure joy of mark-making and material investigations.
 Ceramics, embroidery, pen drawings, and large-scale painted canvases invite closer viewing, whilst an impressive installation of bold, wrapped sculptures entices you with its strong presence.